Barbara Walters

-Early life
+Early life, family and education

-Barbara Jill Walters was born in Boston on September 25, 1929, the daughter of Dena (née Seletsky) and Lou Walters (born Louis Abraham Warmwater); her parents were children of Russian Jewish immigrants.
+Barbara Jill Walters was born on September 25, 1929, in Boston, a daughter of Dena (née Seletsky) and Lou Walters (born Louis Abraham Warmwater); her parents were children of Russian Jewish immigrants.
 Her paternal grandfather, Abraham Isaac Waremwasser, was born in the Polish city of Łódź and emigrated to England where he changed his surname to Warmwater.
 Walters' father was born in London in 1898 and moved to New York City with his father and two brothers on August 28, 1909.
 His mother and four sisters arrived there the following year.

-During Walters' childhood her father managed the Latin Quarter nightclub in Boston, which was owned in partnership with E. M. Loew.
-In 1942, her father opened the club's now-famous New York location.
+During Walters' childhood, her father managed the Latin Quarter nightclub in Boston, which was owned in partnership with E. M. Loew.
+In 1942, her father opened the club's famous New York location.
 He also worked as a Broadway producer and produced the Ziegfeld Follies of 1943; he was also the entertainment director for the Tropicana Resort and Casino in Las Vegas.
 He imported the Folies Bergère stage show from Paris to the resort's main showroom.
 Walters' older brother, Burton, was 14 months old when he died of pneumonia.
 Her elder sister, Jacqueline, was born with mental disabilities and died of ovarian cancer in 1985.

 According to Walters, her father made and lost several fortunes throughout his life in show business.
 He was a booking agent, and (unlike her uncles in the shoe and dress businesses) his job was not very stable.
-During the good times she recalled her father taking her to the rehearsals of the nightclub shows he directed and produced.
+During the good times, she recalled her father taking her to the rehearsals of the nightclub shows he directed and produced.
 The actresses and dancers would make a huge fuss over her and twirl her around until she was dizzy, after which she said her father would take her out to get hot dogs.